Envision Pharma Group Welcomes Industry Veteran And HR Expert Carolyn Bartholdson As Chief People Officer

-(MENAFN- ACCESSWIRE) Carolyn's strategic vision and experience will be integral to securing and creating top talent to advance Envision's priorities.
+(MENAFN- ACN NewsWire) Envision Pharma Group Welcomes Industry Veteran and HR Expert Carolyn Bartholdson as Chief People Officer Carolyn's strategic vision and experience will be integral to securing and creating top talent to advance Envision's priorities.

-FAIRFIELD, CT / ACCESSWIRE / January 18, 2024 / Envision Pharma Group (Envision) has appointed Carolyn Bartholdson as its new Chief People Officer and member of the Executive Leadership Team.
-Envision Pharma Group logo
+FAIRFIELD, Conn., Jan 18, 2024 - (ACN Newswire) - Envision Pharma Group (Envision) has appointed Carolyn Bartholdson as its new Chief People Officer and member of the Executive Leadership Team.

 Carolyn's extensive experience and industry background were most recently put to use in her Chief Human Resources role at Omnicom Health Group, where she led a global team overseeing human resources strategy and operations for the healthcare division of Omnicom.
 In this role, Carolyn completed multiple company HR integrations and created a mobility program to retain top talent.
 Her additional experience leading global company initiatives includes leadership roles with Pfizer, Barclays Wealth, and QBE North America.